Best Free Transcription Software in 2026

 2. Otter.ai

-Best for: Meetings and lecture notes
+Best for: Meetings, lectures, and searchable conversation notes

 Free plan